 This quirky little street leads to a restaurant at the bottom of the steps and only one person can pass through at a time.
 The street even features a little traffic light so you don’t get stuck at the bottom.

 The Lennon Wall

 This wall is located in Malá Strana and is the only legal place to graffiti in Prague.
 The Lennon Wall sprung up shortly after John Lennon’s death in 1980 featuring Beatles lyric.
 Visitors and passerby’s have covered the wall in decades of multicoloured paint and scribbles over the years.

 The Piss statue depicts two men weeing in a pond shaped like the Czech Republic.
 It’s odd modern art on the surface but has undertones of Czech humour, in part representing the invasions of the country over the years.
 Apparently, you can send a text that makes the sculptures write letters in the water.
 Prague’s sites don’t get quirkier than this.

 The Czechs seem to have a self-deprecating sense of humour, after all, they boost their capital is home to the world’s second ugliest building, Zizkov Tower.
 The TV tower sticks out among the rest of Prague’s stunning buildings, especially as it’s one of the tallest buildings in the city.
 The tower has a viewing platform and restaurants towards the top, which one Prague resident recommended to me because “you get all the nice pictures without the ugly building in it.”

 King Wenceslas riding a dead horse statue

-I didn’t personally have time to track this one down, but it’s a statue of King Wenceslas on top of an upside horse suspended from the ceiling of the Art Nouveau Lucerna Palace.
-As you might have guessed by its oddness, it’s a creation from David Cerny, meant as a mocking tribute to the past and present leadership of the Czech Republic.
+I didn’t personally have time to track this one down, but the statue depicts King Wenceslas on top of an upside horse suspended from the ceiling of the Art Nouveau Lucerna Palace.
+As you might have guessed by its oddness, it’s a creation from David Cerny.
+It is meant as a mocking tribute to the past and present leadership of the Czech Republic.

 Crawling Babies Statues